rnnisi/RigolDS1054Z/README.md

 If the OS has lxi-tools and the appropriate peripherals installed, user can take advantage and automate use of lxi-tools to get waveforms using this program and built in error handling.
 This is faster than using the pyvisa method.
 Use of lxi-tools is optional.

+get_RigolDS1054Z will automatically check the OS and install requirements.
+It will make a new directory which contains the contents of this repo.
+It is mostly for my use, since it is a linux/mac executable which I may give out for easy installation.
+It requires a deploy key from user, which user must get from me.

 ## Program Modes
 ### 1. Auto
   a.
 Collect waveform data in autotrigger mode as it appears on screen\